eda-ricercatore/gulyas-scripts/notes/python.md

 	it is declared with the **@property** decorator just before its definition/implementation
 	\cite[Chapter 7, section on "Properties," pp. 124-125]{Beazley2009}.

+A property can carry out operations in the background to modify or delete an
+	attribute, via connecting/binding the methods for modification and deletion to the property
+	\cite[Chapter 7, section on "Properties," pp. 125]{Beazley2009}.

 Use the *Uniform Access Principle* to faciliate the design of uniform programming